Shells

 Critiquing Generated Video

 Contextualize the generation you’ve done in these larger debates: what does the video you’ve generated suggest about the future of misinformation?
 Environmental and disaster communication?
 Conspiracy theories?
+Revenge pornography?
 How are people in your field using, or refusing to use, these tools?
-If this is your first time using them, were you surprised by the results?
+If this is your first time using them, were you surprised by the results — and does the Sora case study change how much you trust the next tool’s launch-day claims?

 Discussion

-Your discussion post should combine your knowledge (and samples) from your own exploration of generative video with your observations about the form drawing on the example you’ve selected for analysis.
-Make sure to include the link to the video you’ve selected as well as relevant context, so that we can all build a better sense of the state of the field from the range of works critiqued.
+Your discussion post should combine your knowledge (and samples) from your own exploration of generative video with your observations about the form, drawing on the example you’ve selected for analysis.
+Make sure to include a link (or attached file) for the video you’ve selected, as well as relevant context, so we can build a shared sense of the state of the field from the range of works critiqued.